 - Your eligible child(ren) will either receive a survivor pension or a one-time lump sum payment divided equally amongst each child (your children under 18 will have their benefit held in trust and/or to the courts until they turn 18).

-- If you have no eligible spouse or eligible child(ren) your refund recipient will receive a one-time lump-sum payment equal to your pre-1987 contributions, with interest.
+- If you have no eligible spouse or eligible child(ren) your designated beneficiary(ies) will receive a one-time lump-sum payment equal to your pre-1987 contributions, with interest.

-- If you have no eligible spouse, child(ren), or refund recipient, the one-time lump-sum payment will go to your estate.
+- If you have no eligible spouse, child(ren), or designated beneficiary(ies), the one-time lump-sum payment will go to your estate.